Charles Nungesser: Serving in the Service Aéronautique

 By the time Nungesser left VB106, he had flown 53 bombing missions.
 He had also emblazoned at least one of the Escadrille's planes with his elaborate gruesome personal insignia: the freebooter's skull and crossbones and a coffin with two candles.

 In November 1915, after retraining, he was transferred to Escadrille N.65 (the 65th Squadron) and was later attached to the famous Lafayette Escadrille, composed of American volunteers.
-While visiting the Escadrille on one of his convalescent periods recuperating from his wounds, he borrowed a plane and shot down another German while he was there.
-By the end of 1916, he had claimed 21 air kills.
+While visiting the Escadrille on one of his convalescent periods recuperating from his wounds, he borrowed a plane and shot down another German aircraft while he was there.
+By the end of 1916, he had claimed 21 aerial victories.

 Undisciplined at times

 Despite being a decorated pilot, Nungesser was placed under house arrest on more than one occasion for flying without permission.
 He disliked strict military discipline and went to Paris to enjoy its many pleasures (such as alcohol and women) as often as possible.
 He was a leading fighter pilot whose combat exploits against the Germans were widely publicized in France.
 Nungesser's rugged good looks, flamboyant personality, and appetite for danger, beautiful women, wine, and fast cars made him the embodiment of the stereotypical fighter ace.
-He would sometimes arrive for morning patrol still dressed in the tuxedo he'd worn the night before and even occasionally with a female companion.
+He would sometimes arrive for morning patrol still dressed in the tuxedo he had worn the night before and even occasionally with a female companion.
 In contrast to the unsociable but nonetheless top French ace René Fonck, Nungesser was well liked by his comrades.

 He suffered a very bad crash on 6 February 1916 that broke both his legs and he was to be injured again many times.
 He was often so hobbled by wounds and injuries that he had to be helped into his cockpit.